 - to abuse, exploit or get around any usage restrictions set by a service provider your Revolut Card is registered with.
 For example, you must only use one Revolut Card for any particular service provider that offers a free subscription or trial period; or

 - to trade in foreign currencies for speculative purposes (that is, to take advantage of any expected rise or fall in the value of a currency) or to take advantage of discrepancies in the foreign exchange market.

 Please also act in a respectful way towards us and our support staff – we're here to help you.

-You can add money to your account using a debit card or credit card registered with us (we call this your stored card) or by bank transfer.
+You can add money to your account using a card registered with us (we call this your "stored card") or by bank transfer.
 Your stored card must be in your name.